No public workshops are currently scheduled

 where and when?

-No workshops are currently scheduled.
+No public workshops are currently scheduled.
 If you’re bummed about that, you can help make one happen at your company or in your town.
 Drop us a line or talk to us on twitter.

 Developer, coach, and meditation guide, Alex brings warmth and compassion to technology.
 By teaching and coaching from a place of mindfulness and empathy, Alex helps disempower fear, strengthen communication, and build connection, so that tech teams learn together and thrive.
 Author of The Little Guide to Empathetic Technical Leadership, host of The Geek Joy Podcast, and coach at Maitria.